-This type of training is exceptionally taxing on your muscles as well as your CNS.
+This type of high intensity training techniques are exceptionally taxing on your muscles as well as your CNS.
 As such, drop your overall volume.
 Thing is, most people don’t actually achieve muscle failure when they lift, and true failure is freaking rough.
 It does significantly more damage to the working muscles than traditional training.

 By adding in these techniques, aiming for failure with every set, your body will beg you for an extra rest day.
 Don’t be a moron.
 Listen to it.
 I will save all my ranting, raving, and exceptional advice for the rest and recovery article found here , but for now, just understand that if you’re training hard enough, your body will thank you for the extra rest day.

 Sample Workout Routine (Deltoids)

 - Barbell (or Smith) Military Press (Rest:Pause)

 - 2-3 warm up sets of 8-12 with 30-45 seconds rest between